Baryons and baryoniums in the perspective of QCD sum rules: Baryon semileptonic decays

 Flavor $SU(3)$ symmetry is only an approximate symmetry under the strong interaction.
 In the exact $SU(3)$ symmetry limit, mesons or baryons belonging to the same flavor multiplet are expected to have identical masses.
 However, experimental data reveal significant mass splittings among different isospin multiplets within the same hadron multiplet~\cite{ParticleDataGroup:2024cfk}, and the constituent quark masses of the fundamental representation, $u$, $d$, and $s$, also differ substantially.
 These observations indicate that flavor $SU(3)$ symmetry is not exact, but rather broken to a certain extent.

 The mass splittings within the spin-$\frac{1}{2}$ light baryon octet can be described by the Gell-Mann-Okubo formula~\cite{Okubo:1961jc, Gell-Mann:1968hlm}, which originates from the breaking of flavor $SU(3)$ symmetry.
 In semileptonic decay processes, the effects of symmetry breaking are manifested in the behavior of the form factors.
 For example, in the decays $n \to p e \bar{\nu}_e$ and $\Xi^0 \to \Sigma^+ e \bar{\nu}_e$, the ratio of the axial-vector to vector form factors, $g_1(0)/f_1(0)$, is measured to be $1.2754 \pm 0.0013$ and $1.22 \pm 0.05$, respectively~\cite{ParticleDataGroup:2022pth, KTeV:2001djr, NA48I:2006yat}.
 According to Table~\ref{table:SU3}, these two decay modes are expected to yield identical values for this ratio under exact flavor $SU(3)$ symmetry.
-The observed discrepancy in the experimental values thus may indicates a degree of symmetry breaking.
+The observed discrepancy in the experimental values thus may indicate a degree of symmetry breaking.
 Of course, gaining deeper insight into the origin of this $SU(3)$ breaking requires more precise experimental measurements.

-Current determination for $V_{us}$ and $V_{ud}$ heavily depends on pion and kaon decays~\cite{ParticleDataGroup:2024cfk}.
+Current determinations of $V_{us}$ and $V_{ud}$ heavily depends on pion and kaon decays~\cite{ParticleDataGroup:2024cfk}.
 In 2023, the BESIII Collaboration reported the latest measurement of the decay $ \Lambda \to p \mu^- \bar{\nu}_{\mu} $, with the absolute branching fraction determined to be $Br(\Lambda \to p \mu^- \bar{\nu}_\mu) = (1.48 \pm 0.21 \pm 0.08) \times 10^{-4}$~\cite{BESIII:2021ynj}.
 This result, together with earlier studies, opens the possibility for a more precise extraction of $|V_{us}|$ and provides a valuable basis for testing the quark flavor mixing mechanism within the hyperon sector.